sachabarber/MadCapIdea/FrontEndWebSite/README.md

 - ES6 modules
 - Babel
 - SourceMap
+- JS script hashing for bundles
+- Html plugin to insert CSS/Scripts into template html page
 - Production webpack vs develop webpack
 - How to get around strip-loader loader issues with WebPack2 to remove things like console.log(..) where we use Uglify to the job instead